-In July 2020, the Company closed its "bought deal" public offering of units of the Company for aggregate gross proceeds of approximately C\$100 million (the "July Offering").
-Under the July Offering, a total of 667,503,553 units of the Company were issued, including 23,790,000 units pursuant to the exercise of the over-allotment option in full by the underwriters, at a price of C\$0.15 per unit.
-Each unit issued in the July Offering consisted of one Common Share and one-half of one Common Share purchase warrant.
-Each warrant issued as part of the July Offering is exercisable for one Common Share at a price of C\$0.20 per Common Share until January 29, 2022.
+In July 2020, the Company closed its "bought deal" public offering of units of the Company for aggregate gross proceeds of approximately C\$100 million (the "July 2020 Offering").
+Under the July 2020 Offering, a total of 66,750,355 units of the Company were issued, including 2,379,000 units pursuant to the exercise of the over-allotment option in full by the underwriters, at a price of C\$1.50 per unit.
+Each unit issued in the July 2020 Offering consisted of one Common Share and five Common Share purchase warrants (one-half of one Common Share purchase warrant on a pre-consolidation basis).
+Each July Warrant issued as part of the July 2020 Offering was originally exercisable for one Common Share at a price of C\$0.20 per Common Share.
+As noted above, following the Share Consolidation, 10 July Warrants were exercisable for one Common Share following the payment of an adjusted exercise price of C\$2.00.
+The July Warrants expired on January 28, 2022.

-The net proceeds from the July Offering were used to fund the Company's operations, including continuing its accelerated mine development plan and to assist in the re-start and ramp-up production of the Underground Project and to repay the Convertible Loan.
-In addition, the Company used the net proceeds from the July Offering to repay other indebtedness, including approximately \$15 million that was owing by the Company to Pala in respect of short-term loans advanced to the Company earlier in 2020 prior to the July Offering, and for general corporate purposes, including working capital.
+The net proceeds from the July 2020 Offering were used to fund the Company's operations, including continuing its accelerated mine development plan and to assist in the re-start and ramp-up of production of the Underground Mine and to repay the Convertible Loan.
+In addition, the Company used the net proceeds from the July 2020 Offering to repay other indebtedness, including approximately \$15 million that was owing by the Company to Pala in respect of short-term loans advanced to the Company earlier in 2020 prior to the July 2020 Offering, and for general corporate purposes, including working capital.